hitorilabs/cuda-playground/README.md

 add_executable(cuda-playground cutlass_print_fp16.cu)
 ```

+4. Prepare the build directory and run `cmake` to generate your `Makefile`

 The convention seems to be making a `build` directory and then `cmake ..` back to the directory with the `CMakeLists.txt`

 ```sh
 mkdir build && cd build
 cmake .. -D CMAKE_CUDA_ARCHITECTURES=86